naragurgel/serenity_oils_aroma/README.md

 - <strong> Create</strong> - Administrators create blog posts to provide valuable content.
 - <strong> Read</strong> - Blog posts are accessible to users in the blog section of the website.
 - <strong> Update</strong> - Administrators can edit blog posts to make improvements.
+(Django admin)
 - <strong> Delete</strong> - Administrators can remove blog posts that are no longer relevant.
+(Django admin)

 <strong>2- Testimonials Model:</strong>